-Now we note that in the linear algebra case of the polar decomposition, the matrix corresponding to our hyperbolic factor is obtained by the following expression [7, §13.3-4(3)], where A = QU is the matrix to be factorised: $Q = \sqrt{A^{\dagger}A}$ , where the square root denotes a matrix square root, and denotes a Hermitian transpose.
-Given the equivalences noted above, in order to show that the factorisation presented in this paper is isomorphic to the linear algebra polar decomposition, it is sufficient to show that the hyperbolic factor (denoted here by $q_h = e^{I\beta\theta_h}$ ) can be obtained using the same formula (with equivalent operations substituted for the matrix operations).
-We do this by substitution of the result in Theorem 1 into the formula just stated, replacing the Hermitian transpose of linear algebra by the double conjugation of quaternion and complex conjugation.
-Therefore we need to demonstrate that:
+Now we note that in the linear algebra case of the polar decomposition the matrix corresponding to our hyperbolic factor is obtained by the following expression [7, § 13.3-4(3)], where A is the matrix to be factorised: $\sqrt{A^{\dagger}A}$ , where the square root denotes a matrix square root, and $^{\dagger}$ denotes a Hermitian transpose.
+Given the equivalences noted above, in order to show that the factorisation presented in this paper is isomorphic to the linear algebra polar decomposition, it is sufficient to show that the hyperbolic factor can be obtained using the same formula (with equivalent operations substituted for the matrix operations).
+We do this by substitution of the result in Theorem 1 into the formula just stated, replacing the Hermitian transpose of linear algebra by the double conjugation of quaternion and complex conjugation: